zmosDS/amazon_sports_recommender/README.md

 - Hybrid model improved RMSE by **31.5%** over the global-average baseline
 - Achieved near-perfect **nDCG@10 = 0.9981**, the strongest indicator of ranking quality
 - Extremely high Recall@10 across models due to rating distribution characteristics

-## Goal

-The goal of this project is to build a recommendation engine for Amazon’s Sports & Outdoors category by predicting user ratings and ranking products for personalized top-10 recommendations.
-The workflow includes dataset ingestion, feature engineering, sparsity analysis, baseline models, matrix factorization, regression models, and a hybrid method that delivers the strongest predictive performance.

 ## Built With